Isogeometric FEM-BEM coupled structural-acoustic analysis of shells using subdivision surfaces: A coupled BEM/FEM with Loop subdivision surfaces basis functions

 \subsection{Problem setup}

-We first consider a domain $\Omega_{s}$ that represents an elastic thin shell structure immersed in an infinite fluid domain $\Omega_{f}$.
-Furthermore, we assume that the behaviour of the thin shell structure is governed by Kirchhoff-Love shell theory and all variables are time-harmonic with an angular frequency $\omega$.
-Applying a Fourier transformation in time to the governing equations yield their time-harmonic form.
+We first consider a domain $\Omega_{s}$ that represents an elastic thin-shell structure immersed in an infinite fluid domain $\Omega_{f}$.
+Furthermore, we assume that the behaviour of the thin-shell structure is governed by Kirchhoff-Love shell theory and all variables are time-harmonic with a time dependence of $e^{-i \omega t}$ with $\omega$ denoting the angular frequency.
 An acoustic pressure field exists in the fluid domain governed by the Helmholtz equation and the system is excited by an incident plane wave that is impinged on the shell structure with the entire setup depicted in Figure~\ref{fig:domain-definitions}.
-The acoustic pressure field at the fluid-structure interface induces displacements in the shell structure and likewise, normal velocity components of the shell surface induce acoustic pressure gradients on the fluid domain forming a coupled system.
+The acoustic pressure field at the fluid-structure interface induces displacements in the shell structure and, likewise, normal velocity components of the shell surface induce acoustic pressure gradients on the fluid domain forming a coupled system.
 Our approach represents the fluid-structure interface with a Loop subdivision surface, and in order to construct the system of equations that governs the behaviour of the coupled system, first the discretisation of each domain is considered separately.
 We then introduce the final discrete coupled system of equations in Section~\ref{sec:bem-fem-coupling}.